Stewardship

 Make a recurring gift.
 Use the form above and selecting “Recurring donation”.
 Your first gift will process the same day and all subsequent gifts will process on a schedule you determine.

 Make a pledge.
-Pledges can be made through a card mailed out and paid through the end of the year.
+Pledges can by returning the card mailed to households, or completing this online form.
+Pledges can be paid through the end of the year.
 If you need to change your pledge, all we ask is that you write a brief note to giving@saintpeters.org.
 You do not have to give a reason to cancel your pledge.

 To use other charitable distributions or appreciated securities, you can contact giving@saintpeters.org.